jcaracciolo/SO_tp1/README.md

 ## How to run

+### Fast Way
-* In root folder use 'make'
+In the root folder use "./run.sh".
+This will compile and execute the server and the client in two separate terminals.

-* In one terminal run './server'
-* In a second terminal run './client'
+### Long Way
+In  root folder:
+* make
+* cd Server
+* ./run

+Then un another terminal (from root folder):
+* cd Client
+* ./client